MailTape/MailTape-v1/_posts/2017-06-18-Roche-Musique.md

 # Mailtape's selection

 + ## Crayon x Gracy Hopkins – Ocean 7 Pt.
 2
 _Laura_: **"**I instantly fell in love with this song.
-So tempting, rousing, with the deep attractive voice of Gracy Hopkins, it flies between soul and hip-hop, roughness and softness in perfect harmony.
+So tempting, rousing, with the deep magnetic voice of Gracy Hopkins, it flies between soul and hip-hop, roughness and softness in perfect harmony.
 Crayon is a Parisian artist from the Roche Musique label who takes his name from his past of designer, which enabled him to create his very own esthetics and dreamy sound.**"**

 + ## Kraak & Smaak – Way Back Home
 _Laura_: **"**"I can’t get enough of Kraak & Smaak, a Dutch trio that plays an energetic and catchy sound.
 This track is a perfect blend of electronic and funk music yet soulful that takes your mind far away.**"**